 If your child transfers from La Casa de Esperanza Charter School to another district during the school year, he or she must return all books and his or her bus necklace to the classroom teacher.
+Families must fill out a withdrawal form in the office.

-All student files will be sent to the new school upon request.
+All student files will be sent to the new school upon request by the school district he/she will be attending.